Devolutions/IronRDP/crates/ironrdp-pdu/README.md

 - Even if `PartialEq` is fixed, the pattern matching issue can’t be fixed.
 - The size of this type is bigger than necessary.

-All in all, this can be considered a potential source of bugs in code consuming the API.
+All in all, this can be considered a potential source of bugs in code consuming the API, and the bottom line is to avoid type definitions that allow for the same thing to be represented in two different ways, i.e: different "type-level values", because the library will not return or "emit" both at the same time; it’s as if one of the two value was implicitly "dead"[^deranged-note].

+[^deranged-note]: Note that [`RangedU32::new_static`][RangedU32_new_static] from [`deranged`][deranged]
+(ranged integers library) could help here, but in this case the end result is not ergonomic and still error-prone as it’s natural to reach for [`RangedU32_get`][RangedU32_get] instead when comparing the value.
+This approach would work if a lint was emitted when the compiler detects that the condition operand will always evaluate to `false`.
+Built-in ranged integers would be great here.

 Another approach would be for `Unknown` not to hold the original value at all, ensuring it can never overlap with another variant.
 In this case, users would need to wait for the library to be updated